UnagiLogic/UnagiLogic.github.io/README.md

 11/21/23
 Commit 1: I made some new resources to add to the Clay and Mud.
 These resources are living creatures.

+Commit 2: Moved around the resources to be on the top of the screen, sized them down.
+This way in can currently always be in player view without having to move up and down on the webpage.
+Also changed the icon for search to look more relevant to the terminology used.
+Removed an unused button and renamed an id to match the search action.
+Also added a background image so gonna see if it works when I commit.